osef-art/kaps-libgdx/README.md

 ---

 ## RULES 📜
-Move falling capsules in the grid and make matches of **4 tiles** of the same color or more to destroy them.
+Move falling capsules 💊 in the grid and make matches of **4 tiles** of the same color or more to destroy them.
-Destroy tiles of a sidekick's color to fill its **gauge** and summon it !
+Destroy tiles of a sidekick's color to fill its **mana gauge** and unleash its attack !

 ![alt text](android/assets/img/screens/gameplay1.png "Figure 1")

-Smash **every germ** of the grid to win !
+Smash **every germ** 🦠 of the grid to win !
 But make sure not to exceed the grid !
 Beware, the game gets faster over time.